AriaChristensen/startup/notes.md

 Note that when you add things after an = sign, they need to be enclosed in "quotes".

 Here is a link to my CodePen with syntax for media: https://codepen.io/Aria-Christensen/pen/KKbRgjy

+## CSS

+Here is a link to my CodePen with some basic CSS commands: https://codepen.io/Aria-Christensen/pen/abPPpbV

+CSS is in charge of styling your webpage.